vhuhwavhomokoma/OOPPrinciplesEducationalSoftware/README.md

 1. Run the command: npm install <br><br>

 **Running the Frontend** <br>
-1.change directories to the "master-oop" subdirectory within the frontend subdirectory.
-This can be done using the command
+1. change directories to the "master-oop" subdirectory within the frontend subdirectory.
+This can be done using the command cd frontend/master-oop

-cd frontend/master-oop

-1. Once inside master-oop, run the command ng serve --open.
+2. Once inside master-oop, run the command ng serve --open.
 This runs the app

+**Generating a component in Angular**

+1. Go into the directory "frontend\master"
+2. run the command: ng generate component <component_name> <br><br>